-- Lubricate all electric motors, speed reducers, exhauster bearings etc. as per manufacturers recommendations.
+- 1. Lubricate all electric motors, speed reducers, exhauster bearings etc. as per manufacturers recommendations.
 DO NOT OVERGREASE.
-It should be noted that some speed reducers are lifetime lubricated. - Check all filter tubes for wear and ensure that they are pulled taut. - 3.
+It should be noted that some speed reducers are lifetime lubricated. - 2.
+Check all filter tubes for wear and ensure that they are still installed correctly to the cages. - 3.
 Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the slides) - 4.
 Remove and clean all filter tubes if required.
-For snap ring type filter tubes be sure the groove on the cuff is properly engaged in the cell plate, then pull the filter taut at the top end by pulling down on the hanger strap.
-In older style collectors, first release the clamp holding the filter tube to the collar, pull open end of filter tube over the collar on the collar plate, being sure to pull the filter tube taut before re-clamping.
-Note that on rocker style shaker frame assemblies filters should not be pulled too tight to impede the operating characteristics of the shaker frame, linkage or gearbox / motor assembly.
+For clean side removal utilizing snap ring type filter tubes, be sure the groove on the cuff is properly engaged in the cell plate, then insert the cage and venturi down through the filter.
+In dirty side filter removal collector ensure that they are installed correctly to the cages as per the instructions on pages 18 to 21.